- If you want to completely uninstall Andy OS from your Windows 10 computer, there are at least four ways to do it.

 Andy OS is an emulator with which you can run Android apps on Windows 10.
-However, the software has become associated with cryptocurrency-mining malware in 2018.
+However, the software became associated with cryptocurrency-mining malware in 2018.
 It also hogs about 415 megabytes of hard drive storage.

 So Andy users should consider uninstalling the emulator for the time being at least.
 This is how you can thoroughly uninstall Andy OS from Windows 10.

-- Right-click the Start menu button and select Run.
+- Right-click the Start menu button and select Run and input appwiz.cpl

-- Input ‘appwiz.cpl’ in Run and click OK to open the window shown directly below.
+- Click OK to open the window shown directly below.

 - Press the Uninstall/Change button.
 An Andy OS uninstaller window will open.